redstrate/Kawari/USAGE.md

 Some other launchers (like XIVLauncher) will allow you to specify these extra arguments, but they will still authenticate to the retail servers.
 You can still connect to Kawari with this way, but **make sure to specify your own session ID, or your retail account's session ID will be sent to the lobby server**!

+## Importing characters from retail

+It's possible to import existing characters from the retail server using [Auracite](https://auracite.xiv.zone).
+Place the backup ZIP under `backups/` and the World server will import it into the database the next time it's started.

+This feature is still a work-in-progress, and not all data is imported yet.

 ## Chat commands

 ### Debug commands